How does the Uber driver sign-up bonus currently work?

 Subject: Sign-up Bonus Terms

 I recently signed up to drive with Uber.
-Can you please tell me how many rides I need to do in order to get my sign-up bonus and how many days I have to do them?
+Can you please tell me how many rides I need to do in order to get my sign-up guarantee and how many days I have to do them?